Loaded (video game): Playable Characters

-Mamma: A very large psychologically disturbed man with the mind of an infant.
-He wears a diaper, bonnet and bunny slippers and can only say "mamma".
-Mamma's weapon is the plasma gun and his bomb is the Ripple Grenade, used when Mamma creates a wave through the ground that instantly kills a large amount of foes around him.
+Mamma: A very large and psychologically disturbed man with the mind of an infant.
+He wears a diaper, bonnet, and bunny slippers and can only say "mamma".
+Mamma's weapon is a plasma gun, and his bomb is the Ripple Grenade, used when Mamma creates a wave through the ground that instantly kills a large amount of foes around him.
 This attack can travel through walls and doors.

-Fwank: Featured on the cover of the game, Fwank is a man donning a bank bag over his face with the bag painted, making him resemble a clown.
+Fwank: Featured on the cover of the game, Fwank is a man who wears a colorfully painted bank bag over his head that makes him resemble a clown.
 He carries around his teddy bear and a mood-shifting balloon (Green for "Chuckly", Yellow for "I Need Space", and Red for "I Wouldn't Ask If I Were You").
 Fwank's weapon of choice is a cannon that fires Neutron Spheres, and his bombs are Homing Teddies, a floating armada of teddy bears that eviscerate nearby foes.
-This attack can kill enemies stationed directly behind a door, but can not travel through walls and doors.
-However, the teddies can follow Fwank and stay in use longer to attack incoming enemies.
+This attack can kill enemies stationed directly behind a door, but cannot travel through walls and doors.
+The teddies can, however, follow Fwank and stay in use longer to attack incoming enemies.

 Bounca: A former bouncer turned mercenary.
-He is about as large as Mamma, wearing a muzzle and a tuxedo.
-His weapon is a missile launcher and his bomb is the Frag Missile, a randomly-moving burst of shrapnel.
-This attack can not travel through walls and doors.
+He is about as large as Mamma and wears an oversized metal lower jaw and a tuxedo.
+His weapon is a missile launcher, and his bomb is the Frag Missile, a randomly-moving burst of shrapnel.
+This attack cannot travel through walls and doors.

-Vox: A female DJ that uses sound and music technology to kill foes in the game.
-She is the only female character in the game.
-Her weapon is the Hail Flail and her ultra bomb is the Sonic Blast, a burst of lethal sound waves.
+Vox: A female DJ (and only female character in the game) who uses sound and music technology to kill foes.
+Her weapon is the Hail Flail, and her ultra bomb is the Sonic Blast, a burst of lethal sound waves.
 This attack can travel through walls and doors.

-Butch: A homely man that wears ladies' dresses in combat and dislikes those that find it funny.
-Butch's weapon is a flamethrower and his bomb is the Explosive Ring, the release of fireballs in all directions.
+Butch: A homely man who wears ladies' dresses in combat and dislikes those who find it funny.
+Butch's weapon is a flamethrower, and his bomb is the Explosive Ring, the release of fireballs in all directions.
 This attack can travel through walls and doors.
-Instead of splattering enemies into a bloody heap, the flamethrower and the Explosive Ring actually chars enemies' bodies on contact.
+It must be noted that instead of splattering enemies into a bloody heap, the flamethrower and the Explosive Ring both char enemies' bodies on contact.

-Cap'n Hands: A pirate-like character with freakishly large hands and forearms, but an exposed ribcage.
-His head is human, he is a bounty hunter with a cyborgnetic body that is old and out of date he chooses to keep it for unknown reason.
-His weapons are a pair of flintlocks and his bomb is the Vortex Bomb, a curtain of dark energy that shreds enemies to pieces.
+Cap'n Hands: A pirate-like bounty hunter with freakishly large hands and forearms, an exposed ribcage, and a human head.
+His cybernetic body that is old and out of date, but he chooses to keep it because he likes the sounds it makes.
+His weapons are a pair of flintlocks, and his bomb is the Vortex Bomb, a curtain of dark energy that shreds enemies to pieces.
 This attack can travel through walls and doors.